siv-scripts/facade-pattern-blog-post/README.md

 to use it for integration tests around wrapper classes.
 If underlying implementation changes, we only have to worry about how it affects each Client library.

-#### Need to reword

-- when we create an issolated integration, we can add integration tests that hit the API directly
-- something like VCR.py is useful when it is used to test the integration only
-  - VCR.py to test all your logic will work, but your tests become dependent on an external thing you don't control, versus an interface you can